sguerra/terraformingcards/README.md

 # Terraforming Cards
-Terraforming Mars is a fanmade site to create custom cards
+Terraforming Cards is a fanmade site to create custom cards for Terraforming Cards board game

 ## Features